 Who can access it, and how?

 We want anyone and everyone to be able to check out this incredible resource.
-Thanks to the generous support of our donors, we’re able to grant free access for small, private viewings—for individuals, couples, families, friends, etc., just click here to access a private viewing of the documentary.
+Thanks to the generous support of our donors, we’re able to grant free access for small, private viewings—for individuals, couples, families, friends, etc., just click here to access a private viewing of the free documentary.

 For larger gatherings at educational institutions and community events, licenses can be purchased for public screenings by clicking here.